dishagarg/AnAngularWebsite/README.md

 # AnAngularWebsite
-Developed a website for a restaurant using Angular2
+Developed a website for a restaurant using AngularJS